littlebirdjp/floating-top-link/README.md

 ## Description

 A simple plugin adding a link button to the top of a page.
-The design of a link button is based on [Material Design guidelines](https://material.io/guidelines/).
+The design of a link button is based on [Material design guidelines](https://material.io/guidelines/).

 ## Installation